 Aggressive: A high risk type of KiwiSaver fund.
-Aiming to achieve high returns over a long time frame, 90% or more of the balance consisting of shares or property.
+Aiming to achieve high returns over a long time frame, 90% or more of the balance consists of shares or property.

 Annual member fee: A yearly fee charged to your fund to be a member.

-Automatic enrolment: If you’re not already a member, you’ll be automatically signed up for KiwiSaver when you start a new job.
+Automatic enrolment: If you’re not already a member, you are automatically signed up for KiwiSaver when you start a new job.

-Balanced: A medium risk type of KiwiSaver fund, with the balance evenly split between high risk investments such as shares and property and lower risk investments such as cash, bank deposits and fixed-interest investments.
+Balanced: A medium risk type of KiwiSaver fund.
+The balance is evenly split between high-risk investments, such as shares and property, and lower-risk investments, such as cash, bank deposits and fixed-interest investments.

 Capital: Your investment in a KiwiSaver scheme.

-Cash and Bonds: A low risk type of KiwiSaver fund consisting of bank deposits and other fixed-interest investments, with 20% or less invested in growth assets such as shares and property.
-Also known as a defensive fund.
+Cash and bonds: A low-risk type of KiwiSaver fund, also known as a defensive fund.
+It consists of bank deposits and other fixed-interest investments, with 20% or less invested in growth assets, such as shares and property.

 Contributions: The money paid by you, your employer, or the government into your KiwiSaver fund.

-Default scheme: The KiwiSaver scheme you will be enrolled in by the government if you do not choose a particular one for yourself.
-There are 9 default scheme providers: BNZ, Booster, BT Funds (Westpac), KiwiWealth, Simplicity and Smartshares (NZX).
+Default scheme: The KiwiSaver scheme you are enrolled in by the government if you do not choose one.
+There are six default scheme providers: BNZ, Booster, BT Funds (Westpac), KiwiWealth, Simplicity and Smartshares (NZX).
 Default KiwiSaver schemes are all balanced funds.

 Educational tools: Educational information and tools created by a KiwiSaver provider to help members and prospective members understand how the provider’s funds are managed.

-Fixed interest: Fixed-interest investments such as bank deposits or bonds that have a set maturity term of longer than 90 days, and give a return in the form of interest payments over the set period of time.
+Fixed interest: Fixed-interest investments, such as bank deposits or bonds, that have a set maturity term of longer than 90 days, and give a return in the form of interest payments over the set time period.

-Growth: A medium to high risk type of KiwiSaver fund consisting of 60-90% shares and property, with the remaining balance invested in bank deposits and fixed-interest investments.
-These investments have the potential for higher returns to grow your fund balance, hence the name, but they also carry higher risk.
+Growth: A medium- to high-risk type of KiwiSaver fund comprising 60% to 90% shares and property, with the remaining balance invested in bank deposits and fixed-interest investments.
+These investments have the potential for higher returns to grow your fund balance, hence the name, but they also carry greater risk.